williamsjag/qmk_firmware/keyboards/cygnus/readme.md

 Compile example for this keyboard (after setting up your build environment and moving cygnus folder into qmk_firmware/keyboards):

-    `qmk compile -kb cygnus -km default`
+    qmk compile -kb cygnus -km default

-Flashing example for this keyboard:

-    drag to usb storage of controller in boot mode
+Flashing this keyboard: drag uf2 file to usb storage of controller in boot mode

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

 ## Differences from Cygnus v1.0